Disruption of normal life is key factor

 And the last thing is when it's interfering with your social activities, you are shying away from seeing family, friends, or participating in things you would normally participate in because your headaches are severe enough that you don't want to leave your house.
 That would be another sign that you need to see someone for your headaches.

-Host Amber Smith: You've been listening to neurologist Joanna Medrea from Upstate Medical University.
+Host Amber Smith: You've been listening to neurologist Ioana Medrea from Upstate Medical University.